Office of Management and Budget.

 Notice and request for comments.

-The Office of Information and Regulatory Affairs (OIRA) within the Office of Management and Budget (OMB) is proposing to collect information from members of the public who request a meeting with OIRA on rules under review at the time pursuant to E.O.
-12866.
-The information collected would be subject to the Paperwork Reduction Act (PRA) (44 U.S.C.
-3501 et seq.) and this notice announces and requests comment on OIRA's proposal for such a collection.
+The Office of Information and Regulatory Affairs (OIRA) within the Office of Management and Budget (OMB) is proposing to revise the information collection it uses to for members of the public who request a meeting with OIRA on rules under review at the time pursuant to Executive Order 12866.
+The information collected would be subject to the Paperwork Reduction Act (PRA) and this notice announces and requests comment on OIRA's proposal for such a collection.

 Submit comments by one of the following methods:

 Comments submitted in response to this notice may be made available to the public.
 For this reason, please do not include in your comments information of a confidential nature, such as sensitive personal information or proprietary information.
 If you send an email comment, your email address will be automatically captured and included as part of the comment that is placed in the public docket and made available on the internet.
 Please note that responses to this public comment request containing any routine notice about the confidentiality of the communication will be treated as public comments that may be made available to the public notwithstanding the inclusion of the routine notice.